ScreamingTaco/Isaac-as-in-Newton-Support-Page/README.md

 Secondly, I would like to thank my family and friends for all their support in the making of this game.

-I would also like to thank my all the users who provide valuable feedback.
+I would also like to thank all the users who provide valuable feedback.
 I couldn't have done this without y'all.

 ### Contact
 Comments?
 Suggestions?
 Feedback?
 Email vazquez.technologies@gmail.com.
 I will respond as soon as I can, but please be patient and remember that I am an indie developer.
 If you would like to suggest a level, please include how you would like to be credited in Issac (as in Newton): A Physics-Based Puzzle Game.